UEFBiomedicalInformaticsLab/BIODAI/README.md

 ### Genetic algorithms for multi-omic feature selection: a comparative study in cancer survival analysis
 Introduces multi-view and multi-objective optimization strategies (algorithm Sweeping*) [5]

+## Code and Data

+Code is organized per project.
+Please refer to the individual project documentation for setup and usage instructions.

+Experiments rely on publicly available datasets, such as The Cancer Genome Atlas (TCGA).
+Preprocessed datasets or scripts may be included in subprojects.

 ## Bibliography

 [1] Luca Cattelani, Vittorio Fortino.
 Improved NSGA-II algorithms for multi-objective biomarker discovery.
 Bioinformatics, Volume 38, Issue Supplement_2, September 2022, Pages ii20–ii26.
 URL https://doi.org/10.1093/bioinformatics/btac463